ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 verifying the signature of the assertion against a trusted signing key, verifying the audience and issuer of the assertion map to expected values, and verifying the time window for the assertion itself.
 However, note that in many use cases, some of these common steps are relaxed.
-For example, an AS acting as an IdP could expect that assertions being presented using this mechanism were issued by the AS to the client software.
+For example, an AS acting as an identity provider (IdP) could expect that assertions being presented using this mechanism were issued by the AS to the client software.
 The AS would verify that the AS is the issuer of the assertion, not the audience, and that the client instance is instead the audience of the assertion.
 Similarly, an AS might accept a recently-expired assertion in order to help